carpentries/instructor-training/episodes/23-introductions.md

 > ## Introductions for Everyone
 >
-> If you're teaching a typical Carpentries workshop, then you're
+> If you're teaching a typical Carpentries workshop, then you are
 > probably not teaching alone!
 Make
 > sure that everyone involved in the workshop - instructors,
 > helpers, organizers - has a chance to introduce themselves at some point.